Custom fonts

 Include your fonts

-You can place your font files somewhere in the public folder.
-For example in a public/fonts/
+You can place your font files somewhere in your resources folder.
+For example in resources/fonts

 Now it's time to add the @font-face